Frequently Asked Questions

 You should bring yourself, a water bottle, clothes you can move in and get dirty, and closed toed shoes (no sandals).
-Please dress in accordance with the weather (sunscreen, a hat, raincoat/rain pants, winter jacket etc.) We have clean, running water at the farm where you can fill up your water bottle and a very well kept Porta-Potty where you can change.
+Please dress in accordance with the weather (sunscreen, a hat, raincoat/rain pants, winter jacket etc.) We have clean, running water at the farm where you can fill up your water bottle.
+We have bathrooms on site.

 Beardsley Farm provides all the tools and training you will need.
 We have plenty of gloves, but bring your own if you wish!

 If you are volunteering for the whole day or for several hours you may want to consider bringing a snack.
-The farm team takes lunch everyday for 45 minutes between the hours of 12:00 and 1:30pm and our volunteers are always welcome to eat with us.
-We have a refrigerator and a microwave located in our barn.
+The farm team takes lunch everyday for 45 minutes between the hours of 12:00 pm and 1:30 pm and our volunteers are always welcome to eat with us.
+We have a refrigerator and a microwave located in our building.